A Robolink x REC Foundation collaboration

 Get a CoDrone EDU to participate

-Get the field elements to set up an arena at your school, which are used every year
+Get the field elements to set up practice and competition fields at your school, which are used every year

 Visit REC Foundation to Register